whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 ### Giving Feedback

+**Feedback for Daniel Shin**
 This was my first time working with Daniel, but I had heard many people talk about how great he is to pair with.
-I really enjoyed paring on our final projects with Daniel and feel lucky to get to know him as a person.
+I really enjoyed paring on our final projects with Daniel.
 There was one time during the project that he noticed we were losing steam in the project.
 He made sure to bring it up in our retro and asked to pair on the next tasks in the project.
 I really appreciated the acknowledgment that the group was losing steam and enjoyed pairing the rest of the project.
 I thought we worked well together and delivered a great product.
 My only feedback to Daniel is to have more confidence in himself outside of his work ethic.
-He would be great on any team and can bring out the best in the teams he works with.
+He would be great on any team and can bring out the best in the teams he works in.
 He is a great guy and I am happy to have gotten to know him as a person outside of Turing as well.
 I really enjoyed the team dynamic we had for our final project and would work with Daniel anytime.

+**Feedback for Anthony Ciccone**
 I came into this module from another module and didn't have the chance to work with Anthony on any projects in module 3.
 I ended up feeling very lucky to have Anthony as a group member on our final project.
 I really enjoyed the team dynamic we had for our final project and it made for my favorite project at Turing.
-I didn't mind working late and tacking problems because I really enjoyed the team and working with each other on Briefcase.
+I didn't mind working late and tackling problems because I really enjoyed the team and working with each other on Briefcase.
 I was more than impressed with Anthony's work and felt he contributed to many tough tasks presented in the project.
-He is very fast at writing code and getting things done, and specifically helped to take over driving when the team was losing steam.
+He is very fast at writing code and getting things done, and specifically helped to take over driving when the team was losing focus.
 The only feedback that I would give Anthony is to make sure he knows how strong he is as a coder.
-I overheard that he might have been struggling with module 1 and feel he is one of the top programmers in the class.
+I feel he is one of the top programmers in the class.
 His contributions to our project showed and I would welcome pairing with Anthony anytime in the future.

+**Feedback for Lee Saville**
 I worked with Lee on our first project in quantified self.
 He was a great person to pair with and I thought we worked very well together.
 I really value Lee's ability to give 100% all the time.
 His work ethic is second to none and I believe he is one of the hardest working students in the class.
 I really appreciated his knowledge of coding as well.
-I learned a lot working with lee and feel he has some of the best processes when working with code.
+I learned a lot working with Lee and feel he has some of the best processes when working with code.
 He has many shortcuts that help with speedy code delivery and his git workflow is one to be bragged about.
 The only advice I would give to Lee is to have confidence in working in teams and let go of the reins a little bit when working in groups.
-He has great pride in his projects and code and wants to be a part of every step of the process.
+He has great pride in his code and wants to be a part of every step of the process when working on a project.
 I know that if he works in groups that deliver as much as he does he can do great things.
 I would work with Lee in the future anytime.

 ### Being a Community Member

-(feedback to me)
+**Feedback from Anthony Ciccone**
+This was my first time being in a group with Matt.
+He was awesome to pair with and I loved having him in my group.
+Matt build out our whole alumni page and did an awesome job (CSS Master).
+I was really impressed how Matt often took on some of the more difficult parts of our Briefcase project.
+My only constructive feedback would be for Matt to portray more confidence because his technical skills are way better then he gives himself credit for.

+**Feedback from Daniel Shin**
+Matt was a huge help in modeling the server side architecture and refactoring the client-side components.
+There was a time where the project seemed a little lost, and he helped clean up some muddy design decisions that was bogging down the whole project.
+I thought the project began picking up momentum from there.
+I was pleasantly surprised at how solid Matt is at designing a website.
+He even fixed our navbar during our eval!
+I think his logical thinking and attention to design will make him a valuable team member on any team, whether it's front-end or backend.

+**Feedback from Lee Saville**
+Really appreciated your hard work on Quantified self where we got thrown in the deep end of the javascript pool!
+You were great to pair with and our hard work paid off!
+One suggestion for you might be to work on communication so that you’re able express yourself really clearly when talking about the code you’re working on.
+Thanks for all that work!

 ### Playing a Part

-(ways you supported the larger Turing community)
+* I switch cohorts in module 3 to be a part of a new cohort and felt that being a part of the community is essential to building great teams.
+I made sure to be a part of the 1608 community by getting to know every member of the class and acting to be a part of all the community events that went on during the module.
+One day was fun when a group of us got together on the Monday we had off and played basketball.

+* I helped with the pre-work of two individuals during the break of module 3 and during module 4.
+Being further alone in the program it gets harder and harder to meet the kids that are just coming in and I really enjoyed the comradery helping the incoming students brings.
+I also partake in all the lunch roulettes when the groups come together.

+* I made sure to pair with module 1 students when they would ask for pairing in the pair channel.
+I really enjoyed helping with the tough project HTTP You Know Me.
+It was great to work with the incoming students and share what I have learned.

+* I also co-lead a spike which was great for getting my face out there.
+After leading the spike, I could meet students and help with projects after getting to know them through the spike session.

 ------------------